kerberos-io/cloud/README.md

 ## API and integration

 Hub is a scalable and flexible solution that allows any size and type of deployment.
-Next to that it also makes the internal APIs available [through Swagger](https://api.cloud.kerberos.io/swagger/index.html).
+Next to that, it also makes the internal APIs available [through Swagger](https://api.cloud.kerberos.io/swagger/index.html).
 This allows you to build your own application on top of the Hub backbone.
-For example you could retrieve the existing devices, users, recordings from a specific user.
+For example, you could retrieve the existing devices, users, recordings from a specific user.

     curl -X 'GET' 'https://api.cloud.kerberos.io/devices' -H 'accept: application/json'

 Within the [`/examples`](./examples/) folder, you will find examples demonstrating how to create your own front-end application using React or another front-end framework of your choice.
-These examples showcase how to list available Agents for a specific user, open a livestream, and control the pan-tilt-zoom functionality of a camera.
+These examples showcase how to list available Agents for a specific user, open a live stream, and control the pan-tilt-zoom functionality of a camera.

-# Instalation
+# Installation

 As discussed previously, you have the flexibility to install Hub along with its essential components such as Agent, Factory, and Vault based on your specific requirements.
 The following sections will guide you through the step-by-step process of installing Hub in your Kubernetes cluster.